samuel-mati/samuel-mati/README.md

 - 👋 Hi, I’m @samuel-mati
-- 👀 I’m interested in Data Science and Analytics
+- 👀 I’m a Data Analyst
 - 🌱 I’m currently learning Data Science by Cisco
 - 💞️ I’m looking to collaborate on Data Visualization and Machine Learning Algorithms
 - 📫 How to reach me ...You can reach me through email: sammxsaf@gmail.com, Facebook: Sammy Martin